 Do all workers need a permit?

 Yes.
-All workers that are participating in on-site work will need a permit from tonight.
+All workers that are participating in on-site work will need a permit.

-According to the Victorian Department of Justice, employers will need to issue worker permits if their business is on the government’s list of permitted activities, employers are working in approved categories for on-site work, and the employees cannot work from home.
+According to Business Victoria, employers will need to issue worker permits if their business is on the government’s list of authorised activities, employers are working in approved categories for on-site work, and the employees cannot work from home.